When you are thinking about

 The Businesses You Need

 Building an effective website is similar to building a house.
 You need a number of different trades all working together to deliver an outcome.
-Choosing the right
+Choosing the right people, will affect the results you get from your website.

 There are three main people that you need to build your first website.